hamza-labs/android-app/README.md

 --------------------
 ### Introduction

-LT (lost Things) is an application based on C.A.L.M.S, Yes we are using the modern DevOps SDLC.
+LT (lost Things) is an application ...

-* C – Culture
-* A – Automation
-* L – Lean
-* M – Measurement
-* S – Sharing

 ### Full Documentation
 See the [Wiki](https://github.com/m2ssio/LostThings/wiki) for full documentation, examples, operational details and other information.